Adiabatic freezing of long-range quantum correlations in spin chains: Adiabatic freezing of quantum discord

-The observed behavior of $\cal{I}(\rho_{1N})$ and $\cal{C}(\rho_{1N})$ is related to what is observed in the freezing of quantum discord, first observed in dephasing quantum systems \cite{manis}, that heralded a substantial amount of research in recent years \cite{expt,freezing, sarandy, titas}.
-However, the freezing of $\cal{D}_L(\rho_{1N})$ observed in the present context is purely a property of the long-range correlations in the spin chains considered and is devoid of any external decoherence.
+The observed behavior of $\cal{I}(\rho_{1N})$ and $\cal{C}(\rho_{1N})$ is consistent to what is observed in the freezing of QD, first observed in dephasing quantum systems \cite{manis}, that heralded a substantial amount of research in recent years \cite{expt,freezing,titas}.
+However, we note that the freezing of $\cal{D}_L(\rho_{1N})$ observed in the present context is purely a property of the long-range correlations in the spin chain and is devoid of any external decoherence, in contrast to conventional freezing phenomena.